-\textbf{Chain of Thought Prompting with MLLMs.} Chain of Thought (CoT) \cite{cot,zhang2022automaticchainthoughtprompting} and its variants \cite{yao2023treethoughtsdeliberateproblem,yao2024chainofthoughteffectivegraphofthoughtreasoning,lei2023boostinglogicalreasoninglarge} are proposed to enhance the reasoning capabilities of Multi-modal Large Language Models (MLLMs), which guide the model through multiple logical steps.
+\textbf{Chain-of-Thought Prompting with MLLMs.} Chain-of-Thought (CoT) \cite{cot,zhang2022automaticchainthoughtprompting} and its variants \cite{yao2023treethoughtsdeliberateproblem,yao2024chainofthoughteffectivegraphofthoughtreasoning,lei2023boostinglogicalreasoninglarge} are proposed to enhance the reasoning capabilities of Multi-modal Large Language Models (MLLMs), which guide the model through multiple logical steps.
 With the rapid development of MLLMs \cite{internvl,wu2024visionllmv2,zhu2023minigpt}, vision-related \cite{yang2024kptllmunveilingpowerlarge,peng2024globallocalcollaborativeinferencellm,wu2024dettoolchainnewpromptingparadigm} methods have made significant progress in collaborating CoT and MLLMs to get the desired results.
 Some methods explore object affordance at task driven object detection \cite{Tang_2023_ICCV}, robot manipulation \cite{manipllm} and 2D-level object detection \cite{worldaff}, while these methods only describe the egocentric images and then reason through the text or image encoding results as inputs, that can only obtain limited and static knowledge.
 However, despite the considerable achievements of CoT enhanced MLLMs reasoning, it is challenging to reason about 3D object affordance from interaction images due to the complex and dynamic properties of affordance.
-To bridge this gap, we fine-tune the InternVL \cite{internvl} and directly input interaction images with prompts to reveal the geometric attributes and underlying interaction intention.
+To bridge this gap, we fine-tune the InternVL \cite{internvl} and directly input interaction images with prompts to reveal the geometric attributes and underlying interaction intentions.